madokaK/corporaSRS/README.md

 # corporaSRS
 An SRS system that gets random example senteces from a corpus

-In early development, the corpus search module is working, but it has many issues and will undergo major re-writing.
+In early development, the corpus search module is working, but it has some issues and will undergo major re-writing.

 Usage: